 Full disclosure: I've been a longtime skeptic of Sugarbearhair from the jump.
-For starters, the hero ingredient, biotin, lacks evidence that it actually encourages hair growth (research shows that it's helpful for those with a biotin deficiency as it helps prevent breakage, but for those with normal levels, doctors aren't buying that it's a viable solve).
+For starters, the hero ingredient, biotin, lacks evidence that it actually encourages hair growth (research shows that it's helpful for those with a biotin deficiency or other rare hair and nail conditions, but for those with normal levels, doctors aren't buying that it's a viable solve).
 But I suppose what tripped me up even more is that I've come to brand it as a money-maker for ghosts of The Bachelor and The Bachelorette franchises' past, The Kardashians, and countless other influencers who take selfies with the tiny bears gripped between their teeth, swearing the candy-fied vitamins turn their mane into one even Rapunzel would envy.
 Something about making supplements both childlike and sexy via social media felt odd to me, and so, I wrote them off with a flick of my scrolling finger.

 The bottle recommends thoroughly chewing two gummies 30 minutes before falling asleep, so I popped them in just before brushing my teeth, and right as they hit my tongue, I shrieked: They're delightfully—and dangerously—tasty (so be sure to not go over the recommended dosage or get them in the hands of children).
 I then turned on a mindless reality show, and even before a few housewives could get into an argument, I was passed out cold.

 To test their efficacy, I took them again the next night, then a few nights later when I again had trouble catching some Zzzs, and sure enough, I woke up without even remembering at which point I dozed off.